Nandana-Neo/OS_A2/README.md

 We can now observe new files created in the folder.
 Check if `os_driver.ko` file is present.

 ### 2. Loading the driver
-Run this command in terminal:
+Run this command in terminal while in the src folder:
 ```bash
 sudo insmod os_driver.ko kernel_version=6,1,112
 ```

-Here, `6,1,112` was identified using `uname -a` command
+Here, `6,1,112`(kernel_version) was identified using `uname -a` command

 ### 3. Device Read/Write Operations